-Use the Flip Fields button \rightleftharpoons to switch the variables on the x- and y-axis.
+Use the Flip Fields button \Rightarrow to switch the variables on the x- and y-axis.

-Use the Visualization type button of to switch directly between a scatter plot and a summary table.
+Use the Visualization type button not a switch directly between a scatter plot and a summary table.

 Click on the x- or y-axis to change the scale between Linear and Log.